Originally published on 1/17/2019

 Hi friends!!
-After writing my post about why I sew, I started thinking about those people who would often tell me they wish they could sew.
+After writing my post about why I sew (which I will re-upload this week), I started thinking about those people who would often tell me they wish they could sew.
 I came to the realization that every day, in at least one of my sewing groups, I see people venturing out on their sewing journey.
 With that, the same question gets posted.
 That is “what supplies do I need to start sewing?”
-A good sewing machine that you understand how to work is a good starting point...perhaps the most obvious.
+A good sewing machine that you understand how to work is a good starting point…perhaps the most obvious.
 But then what?
 I decided to sit down and think about what I reach for the most often during my projects.
-I'd love to share that list with y'all...
+I’d love to share that list with y’all…

 1 Wonder tape.
 This is an absolute necessity, in my book.
 I can’t even remember when I discovered it, but I know I always have a roll or two on hand.
 It’s amazing at helping you position curved hems and zipper tapes.
 I use it for pocket placement so that pockets don’t shift while sewing.
 With certain fabrics that won’t hold pressed edges, I’ve used it to force them into cooperation.
 I’ve even seen people use it for stripe matching.
 The possibilities are quite expansive!
 Get some!

 2 Acrylic ruler.
 This is one of the first sewing tools I purchased.
 My first sewing mat came in a set with a rotary cutter and acrylic ruler packaged together.
 I cannot cut a straight line for the life of me, so this little thing is super handy to have around.
 It’s not just for quilting.
 If you have a pattern that comes with measurements for skirts or neckbands, it’s awesome for measuring out and cutting your pieces precisely.
 Sometimes, even if a pattern has a neckband piece, I stick it underneath the ruler to cut.
 Guaranteed straight cuts that way.
 You do need a rotary cutter with the ruler though, which brings me to the next item…